Original instruments and concepts for navigating the forces that shape the geopolitical order

 One analytical architecture.

-The Global Strategy Institute publishes three original composite indexes, developed and calibrated by Robert Watson.
+The Global Strategy Institute publishes six original composite indexes and four theoretical concepts, developed and calibrated by Robert Watson.
 Each instrument measures a distinct layer of the same underlying phenomenon: the structural pressure that precedes political and geopolitical disruption.
-The PRI reads the demand.
-The CSI reads the accumulation.
-The CAI reads the activation.
+Together they constitute a unified early warning and analytical system rooted in decades of field experience and calibrated against known historical outcomes.

 PRI